 Summer School is an academic enrichment program for students who desire or need additional learning opportunities.
 Most Summer School courses are for credit and count toward graduation, just as courses taken during the regular school year.
-A Summer School course catalog listing offerings is mailed to parents each spring and is also available online.
+A Summer School course catalog listing offerings is available online.
 Many students attend Summer School to take a wider range of courses, repeat a failed course or make up credit lost by failure, repeat a course for a higher grade (subject to Student Services Director approval), or to move into more advanced work.
 Summer School fees are determined by the Board of Education.